Personalization

 This is the fun part.
 It all comes down to how you will bring all your pre-existing channels and data together to design a personalized experience.
 This is the most important consideration of the three and one that matters the most in each transaction.

-Difference Between B2B and B2C Personalization
+Difference between B2B and B2C personalization

 B2B buyers also want a personalized experience like B2C buyers.
 Personalization is a strategy most B2B marketers prioritize each year, but it is a challenge for most.
 Still, a study found that only 22% of B2B customers say that their most recent online shopping experience was completely personalized.
 Here are some reasons why: